 Imagine you’re on a highway and the road conditions are suitable for travel.
 The pavement is dry, and the 18-wheeler behind you is not speeding.
 In fact, the trucker is doing about 60 mph.
 Now, think about the size of a football field.
 If the truck is fully loaded, the driver needs almost that distance to stop.

 Add another five miles to that same equation and the numbers almost double.
 On its own, a semi weighs up to 80,000 pounds.
 It needs a whole lot of stopping room.
 The obvious is that the higher the rate of speed – the more braking distance.

 Why Truckers Speed

 Without question, it’s unfair to say that all truckers speed.
 However, many feel pressured by their companies.
 Often, their loads require delivery by specific times.

 In some cases, a semi driver may be tired or guilty of distracted driving.
 Of course, driving under the influence contributes to truck accidents involving speed.

 Defensive driving is an art mastered by many truckers.
 However, that doesn’t make accidents unavoidable when others aren’t following the rules of the road.

 Meanwhile, some truckers go over the speed limit to keep up with traffic.
 Their intentions aren’t to pass in between other vehicles to get ahead.
 However, they still pose a risk to other drivers on the road.

 Speed and tractor trailers can make for catastrophic accidents.
-If you or a loved one suffered injuries or a fatality with a big rig, Fellerman & Ciarimboli would like to help you.
+If you or a loved one suffered injuries or a fatality with a big rig, the truck accident lawyers at Fellerman & Ciarimboli would like to help you.
 Contact us to learn more about your legal rights during this difficult time.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.